Transboundary-Movement-of-Hazardous-Waste

 • UN: Basel Convention on the Control of Transboundary Movement of Hazardous Wastes and Their Disposal, 1989

-• Venezuela: Approving Basel Convention on Transboundary Movements of Hazardous Wastes, Act, 1998
+• Africa: Bamako Convention on Transboundary Movement of Hazardous Wastes, 1991

 Why Compliance & Risks?